Technologicat/mcpyrate/README.md

    - A macro function only accepts macro arguments if declared `@parametricmacro`.
 For non-parametric macros (default), `args=[]`.
  - `expander`: the macro expander instance.
    - To expand macro invocations inside the current one, use `expander.visit(tree)`, or in special use cases (when you know why), `expander.visit_recursively(tree)` or `expander.visit_once(tree)`.
+     - These methods will use the macro bindings *from the use site of your macro*.
+If you instead need to use the macro bindings *from the definition site of your macro*, see the `expand` family of macros in [`mcpyrate.metatools`](mcpyrate/metatools.py).
+[Full documentation](quasiquotes.md#the-expand-family-of-macros).
    - Also potentially useful are `expander.bindings` and `expander.filename`.
    - See [`mcpyrate.core.BaseMacroExpander`](mcpyrate/core.py) and [`mcpyrate.expander.MacroExpander`](mcpyrate/expander.py) for the expander API; it's just a few methods and attributes.
 - `invocation`: the whole macro invocation AST node as-is, not only `tree`.
 For introspection.